c2FmZQ/tlsproxy/docs/QUIC.md

 ## Enable QUIC connections

-Set `EnableQUIC: true` in the top level configuration.
+Set `enableQUIC: true` in the top level configuration.
 TLSPROXY will listen to the same address as `TLSAddr`, but on UDP instead of TCP.

 QUIC uses the same TLS credentials as usual.